afaguilarr/go-example-webserver/README.md

 ## Functional tests and Manual tests

-To run the functional tests written in python, or any manual tests, we have to set up the DB, in order to do that execute the following goose command:
+To run the functional tests written in python, or any manual tests, we have to set up the DB, in order to do that, execute the following goose command:
 ```bash
 docker-compose run webserver sh bin/goose_apply_migrations.sh ${POSTGRES_USERNAME} ${POSTGRES_PASSWORD}
 ```